NJLaPrell/inkkeys/README.md

 >const byte PIN_BUSY = 14;
 >
 >The sketch will then compile and when uploaded to the board you will get the Waveshare drawing all sorts of Austin Powers time machine circles that make your eyes spin!

+### Alternate Neopixels ###
+If a different LED is substituted for the PL9823, the usage in the led.ino file and hardware-test.ino file may be different.
+For the APA106 LED, the NeoPixels are initialized this way:

+    Adafruit_NeoPixel leds = Adafruit_NeoPixel(N_LED, PIN_LED, NEO_GRB + NEO_KHZ800);

+**NOTE:** This fork already has the changes for APA106 LEDs implemented.